Spontaneous symmetry breaking for nonautonomous pseudo-Hermitian systems

 Now, by comparing Eqs. (\ref{EEL}) and (\ref{EELs}), we are led to conjecture that the general antilinear symmetry is unbroken when $\mathcal{I}(t)$ shares the same eigenvector with $\mathcal{L}(t)$, but time-reversed, i.e.

-The eigenvalues $\lambda_{n}$ are assumed TI, ensuring that for $\ket{\tilde{\psi}(t)}$ and $\ket{\psi(t)}$ to be equivalent solutions of the Schrödinger equation, as expected in the unbroken symmetry regime \cite{Beekman}.
+The eigenvalues $\lambda_{n}$ are assumed TI, so that $\ket{\tilde{\psi}(t)}$ and $\ket{\psi(t)}$ remain equivalent solutions of the Schrödinger equation, as expected in the unbroken symmetry regime \cite{Beekman}.
 A similar conjecture was made by Bender, Boettcher, and Meisinger \cite{Bender99}, in the TI scenario where $\left[ H,\mathcal{PT}\right]=0$, assigning the unbroken $\mathcal{PT}$-symmetric regime to the case where $H$ and $\mathcal{PT}$ share a common state basis despite $\mathcal{PT}$ being antilinear.
 When $H$ and $\mathcal{PT}$ cease to share the same basis, SSB takes place.

 Assuming the unbroken symmetry condition through the validity of Eq. (\ref{13}) ---which is verified below for an illustrative example---, we can assert from Eq. (\ref{EELs}) that the LR phases satisfy